Visit the Frida Kahlo Museum in Playa del Carmen

 My daughter and I really enjoyed our time visiting the Frida Kahlo Museum in Playa del Carmen, Mexico.

 The museum is curated with the idea of looking at important events in her life and how these events were catalysts for her works of art.
+Read on for information and photos about this cool museum.

 Who is Frida Kahlo?

-Briefly, she is regarded as a woman ahead of her time and as a world-renowned painter.
+Briefly, Frida is regarded as a woman ahead of her time and as a world-renowned painter.
 She is an icon of feminism.
 Her popularity has especially grown in recent years.
 She is trully a multi-faceted, fascinating woman.

 If you aren’t familiar with this Mexican artist, I suggest watching the movie, Frida, with Salma Hayak in the title role.
 It’s really well done.
 But read on, and I can give you a small glimpse of her life.